basil03p/non-stick-cooking-pan-detection/README.md

 **AI-powered cookware condition assessment using deep learning**

 This project uses a CNN (EfficientNetV2-B0) to analyze images of cookware and classify their condition.
-The optimized model achieves 71.02% accuracy with no external API dependencies.
+The wear multiclass model achieves 72.5% accuracy with no external API dependencies.

 ## 🌐 Multi-Platform Deployment